taikowiki/taiko-rating/README.md

 #### Modified Accuracy

-The calculation method for the accuracy modifier is as follows:
+The calculation method for getting modified accuracy is as follows:

 ```math
 \mathrm{modify}(x) =